Pavani-Web/convertcurrency/README.md

  Url of Eureka Server is : http://localhost:8761

- Circuit breaker is implemented by using Resilence4j library OpenFiegn Clien is used for to call currency conversion factor microservice
+ Circuit breaker is implemented by using Resilence4j library.
+ OpenFiegn Clien is used for to call currency conversion factor microservice